slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_02-technology_and_new_business_models.rst

-:strong:`Drag Feet` .
+**Drag Feet**.
     I encounter this fairly often in big IT projects.
 Everyone wants some fancy data warehousing or some fancy SOA solution.
 The first project opens the door, but no one else wants to pursue the second or third project.

-The Execute :strong:`Attention Deficit Disorder`  kicks in; usually midway through the next calendar year.
+The Executive **Attention Deficit Disorder**  kicks in; usually midway through the next calendar year.
 Once the first project is in production, we wallow in the false assumptions and lies told at the beginning and decide that the technology "is overrated".
 [Love the passive voice construction.
 No one says "I overrated the technology"; they say "it's overrated".]